 Each of our care workers works towards their Care Certificate, giving them the confidence to deliver first-class care.
 They also undertake a wide range of diverse training, from manual handling to infection control and safeguarding.
 We have an extensive training team, consisting of regional trainers as well as a network of in-home trainers, able to deliver programmes to colleagues.

 Our in-house experts also develop bespoke training for our teams.
-In 2015 we launched our own dementia training programme, called ‘My World’.
-This is accredited by City and Guilds and was awarded the Princess Royal Training Award
+In 2015 we launched our own dementia training programme, called ‘My World’, which was awarded the Princess Royal Training Award.

 High quality leadership and management is key to providing high quality care – indeed, the standard inspection that each home receives from the Care Quality Commission assesses the home in five areas, including whether it is well-led.
 Our ‘Future Leaders’ development programme fosters managers and those with management potential to drive continuous improvement.